HQJ2221/codedetection.train/README.md

 # Code Detection(draft ver.)

 - This repo is just for test and share in my 2025 Spring research.
-- It is uncompleted, so it's unsafe for use.
+- It is still being improved, remaining unsafe for use.
-- We are still working to improve it

 ## About

-- Codes 99.99% stem from repo [libfacedetection.train](https://github.com/ShiqiYu/libfacedetection.train)
+> Codes 99.99% stem from repo [libfacedetection.train](https://github.com/ShiqiYu/libfacedetection.train)
-- My team just modify a little bit to make it compact for qrcode detection and support multi-class training.
+> My team just modify a little bit to make it compact for qrcode detection and support multi-class training.
-- Thanks for all previous work by all geniuses!
+> Thanks for all previous work by all geniuses!

+- Now we have made the fine-tuned YuNet support 4 types of codes: `QR Code`, `1D Barcode`, `ArUco` and `Kuihua Code`(known as mini program code in WeChat)
+- Upcoming support: `pdf417`, `datamatrix`

+**Performance**

+- The fine-tuned YuNet has passed the same test with the model that WeChat uses(in `OpenCV`), and we compare mainly in AP score and FPS aspect.
+- Results show that the **FPS** of the fine-tuned YuNet is almost **3 times** as WeChat model
+- AP score are similar:
+    - in QR Code test, AP score can exceed WeChat model by about 2%.
+    - but in 1D Barcode test, AP score is not good enough.

 ## Notes about running